sdondley/Dist-Zilla-for-Beginners/intro.md

 running tests to help ensure your module will actually work as designed on your machine and others.
-Finally, the Perl community has a large team of volunteer “smoke testers” that will automatically download your module from CPAN, install it and test it on a wide variety of different kinds of machines and report their findings to you.
+Finally, the Perl community has a large team of volunteer “smoke testers” that will automatically download your module from CPAN, install it, and test it on a wide variety of different kinds of machines and report their findings to you.
 All of this is available to you for free.
 Amazing!

 ## Software Distributions Still Require Lots of Work

-That’s not to say that finishing your distribution will be easy, especially if you want to deliver high quality software.
+That’s not to say that creating your distribution will be easy, especially if you want to deliver high quality software.
 Writing clear, concise documentation will always be hard work.
 Writing tests that ensure your software works well and will run across many different platforms will always have some challenges.
 And AI is nowhere close to being able to replace all the conscientious effort that goes into maintaining and updating your distribution with regular fixes and improvements.
 But the infrastructure and tools Perl provides will at least make these important tasks much more achievable by mere mortals.